Linear Algebra

 Gaussian Elimination

-Gaussian elimination — or row reduction – is an algorithm for solving systems of linear equations, based on the following operations:
+Gaussian elimination — or row reduction – is an algorithm for solving systems of linear equations, based on the following elementary row operations:

 LU decomposition (or LU factorization)